Western Desert campaign: Axis supply: 1940–1941

 Axis supplies from Europe to Libya were moved by road and after Operation Compass (December 1940 – February 1941), only Tripoli remained as an entrepôt, with a maximum capacity of four troopships or five cargo ships at once and an unloading capacity of about 45000 LT per month.
-Tripoli to Benghazi was 600 mi along the Via Balbia and only half way to Alexandria.
+Tripoli to Benghazi was 600 mi along the Via Balbia and only halfway to Alexandria.
 The road could flood, was vulnerable to the Desert Air Force (DAF) and using desert tracks increased vehicle wear.
 The Axis advance of 300 mi to the Egyptian frontier in early 1941 increased the road transport distance to 1100 mi.
 Benghazi was captured in April; coastal shipping there had a capacity of only 15000 LT and the port was within range of the DAF.
 About 1500 LT of supplies per day could be unloaded at Tobruk but lack of shipping made its capture irrelevant.

 A German motorised division needed 350 LT of supplies a day and moving its supplies 300 mi required 1,170 2 LT lorry-loads.
 With seven Axis divisions, air force and naval units, 70000 LT of supplies were needed per month.
 The Vichy French agreed to Axis use of Bizerta in Tunisia but this did not begin until late in 1942.
 From February to May 1941, a surplus of 45000 LT was delivered; attacks from Malta had some effect but in May, the worst month for ship losses, 91 per cent of supplies actually arrived.
 Lack of transportation in Libya left German supplies in Tripoli and the Italians had only 7,000 lorries for deliveries to their 225,000 men.
 A record amount of supplies arrived in June but shortages worsened at the front.